 Assistant U.S. Trade Representative for the Western Hemisphere

 John M. Melle is Assistant U.S. Trade Representative for the Western Hemisphere.
-He is responsible for developing, coordinating and implementing U.S. trade policy for the region.
-This includes responsibility for the pending trade agreements with Colombia and Panama, as well as trade agreements in place with Canada and Mexico, Chile, Central America and the Dominican Republic, Peru, Colombia and Panama, as well as bilateral trade with Brazil, Argentina and the remainder of South America and the Caribbean.
+Appointed in March 2011, he is responsible for developing, coordinating and implementing the United States’ trade policy for the region.
+This includes oversight of trade agreements with Canada and Mexico, Chile, Central America and the Dominican Republic, Peru, Colombia and Panama, as well as bilateral trade issues with Brazil, Argentina and the remainder of South America and the Caribbean.
 Mr. Melle is also responsible for the Caribbean Basin Initiative (CBI), a U.S. trade preference program with Caribbean countries.

 Mr. Melle received a B.A. in history from Haverford College and a Master of Public Policy from the University of Michigan.